aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XPS to PPSM on Android via Java" h2="Transform XPS to PPSM within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate XPS to PPSM conversion feature inside your Android applications by using two simple steps.
-In the first step you can export XPS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSM.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+<h2>Why to Convert</h2>
+XPS to PPSM conversion is a useful feature for Android applications.
+XPS is a fixed-layout document format that is used to store documents in a way that is independent of the application software, hardware, and operating system.
+On the other hand, PPSM is a Microsoft PowerPoint Show file format that is used to store presentations.
+It is a combination of a PPTX file and a PPSX file.
+Therefore, it is important to convert XPS to PPSM in order to make the documents compatible with the Android platform.

+<h2>How Aspose.Total helps for xps to ppsm conversion</h2>
+Aspose.Total for Android via Java is a comprehensive package that provides APIs for XPS to PPSM conversion.
+It includes two APIs, namely Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.
+Aspose.PDF for Android via Java can be used to export XPS to PPTX.
+After that, Aspose.Slides for Android via Java can be used to convert PPTX to PPSM.
+Both APIs are easy to use and provide a wide range of features for XPS to PPSM conversion.
+They also provide a number of other features such as document manipulation, text extraction, image extraction, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}